Brighton, Colorado

 Brighton is a home rule city located in Adams and Weld counties, Colorado, United States.
-Brighton is the county seat of Adams County and is a part of the Denver-Aurora, CO Combined Statistical Area and the Front Range Urban Corridor.
+Brighton is the county seat of Adams County and is a part of the Denver-Aurora-Greeley, CO Combined Statistical Area and the Front Range Urban Corridor.
 The city population was 40,083 at the 2020 United States census with 39,718 residing in Adams County and 365 residing in Weld County.

 History

 Brighton was founded as a stage/railroad depot and farming community named Hughes.
 The Hughes, Colorado Territory, post office opened on April 13, 1871, Colorado became a state on August 1, 1876, and the Hughes post office was renamed Brighton on August 4, 1879.
 The town was named for Brighton Beach, New York.

 The Town of Brighton was incorporated on September 1, 1887.
 Adams County was created on April 15, 1901, with Brighton as its seat.

 Geography

-Brighton is a suburb of Denver located at coordinates at an elevation of 4987 ft.

 At the 2020 United States census, the city had a total area of 55.777 km2, including 0.747 km2 of water.